How to find the best tissues

 - block the water utility system at some point (costing everyone in sewage fees that get passed along to the consumer).

 As Sydney Water told us, "The problem is that tissues are composed of different materials to toilet paper and facial tissues don't break down anywhere near as quickly as toilet paper does".

 "If flushed, facial tissues along with wet wipes and other cleaning wipes can get caught in customers' sewer pipes.
 These can back up over time which can cause a serious blockage in the pipes, and potential damage to pipes".

 "This problem is made worse if fats, oils or grease are also disposed of down the kitchen sink which can congeal to form a solid mass in the pipes, often referred to as a 'fatberg', which again will cause blockages and pipe damage".

 "The end result for anyone flushing these products is a potentially hefty plumbing bill".

 "Remember the three Ps – the only things that should be flushed are pee, poo, and (toilet) paper."

 Ideally manufacturers should label their facial tissue products with a 'Do Not Flush' warning on the packaging to let people know about this issue.

-FSC is an international, non-profit organisation that promotes responsible forest management.
-It achieves this by setting standards on forest products with a certification process.
+FSC is an international, non-profit organisation that promotes responsible forest management by setting standards on forest products with a certification process.
 You'll find the FSC tree-tick logo on many tissue packs, but if you take a closer look at the fine print you'll notice there are three classifications to the label:

 - FSC mix means the product can be a mixture of timber/fibre from an FSC-certified forest, reclaimed timber/fibre, or timber/fibre from other controlled sources.
 The entire production volume needs to contain at least 70% FSC-certified material, but that doesn't necessarily mean that a particular product line will contain any FSC-certified material at all.